MAPSuio/spring-challenge17/find-pi-in-π/README.md

 to this problem is to develop a file system based on π which better fits with our storage needs and limited funds.

-π is an irrational number, meaning there are an infinite number of digits in π.
+π is an irrational number, thus there are an infinite number of digits in π.
 In addition, π seems to be randomly distributed, informally meaning that what digit is located in position `i` is anyone's guess.
 These two observations seem to suggest that *any* finite sequence of digits can be found somewhere in π; let